LJoanAchieng/computational-neuroscience/hodgkin-huxley-model/README.md

 ## LIF vs. HH comparison

-Both models share the same core skeleton (leak + input + spike), but generate the spike very differently — LIF fakes it with a threshold/reset rule, HH generates it from real channel dynamics.
+Both models share the same core skeleton (leak + input + spike), but generate the spike very differently.
+LIF fakes it with a threshold/reset rule, HH generates it from real channel dynamics.
 This leads to genuinely different f-I curve shapes: LIF ramps up smoothly from zero, while HH stays silent then jumps sharply past a threshold